 This blog article is part of a “series of blog articles” about common pitfalls using JPA and ways to avoid them.
-In this article, we describe issues of EM.persist with respect to relationships.Continue reading
+In this article, we describe unexpected duplicates in the result of a JPQL query.Continue reading

 Most of our Java-based web-applications store their data in a relational database such as Oracle, PostgreSQL, MySQL, MariaDB or MS SQLServer.
 The standard way to access and modify the data is using an object-relational mapping as specified by the Java Persistence API (JPA).
 Over the years JPA has become a mature specification and there are a couple of JPA implementations with strong support such as Hibernate, EclipseLink, OpenJPA and DataNucleus.
 However, day-to-day project experience demonstrates there are number of pitfalls you might run into when using JPA.

 To avoid stumbling into the same pitfall again and again, we collected them with their solutions and presented these pairs of problems and solutions.
 This is a start of a series of blog articles each describing a pitfall and a way to circumvent it.

 akquinet joins the JSR-338 expert group to take active part in developing the JPA 2.1 specification.

 A new Java Specification Request JSR-338 has been submitted to extend the Java Persistence API (JPA).

 The JSR will address a number of features requested by the community: